uberbruns/Writing/20180121-unwrapping-nested-optionals/20180121-unwrapping-nested-optionals.md

 # Unwrapping nested Optionals

+## Starting position

 Consider you want to unwrap a type with a signature of `Bool??`.
-To end up with a nested optional, you might had a function `doSomething() throws -> Bool?` and you assign the result to variable `x` by using `try?`.
+You end up with this kind a nested optional, when you, for example, had a function like `doSomething() throws -> Bool?` and you assign the result to variable `x` by using `try?`.

 ```swift